arikrupnik/semihosting-ut/README.md

 Semihosting allows code on the microcontroller to access the host's I/O facilities.
 UC code can call `stdio.h` functions like `printf(3)` and have the output appear on the host's console.

-Some plumbing is necessary for Semihosting to work:
+## Some plumbing is necessary for Semihosting to work

 * The uC binary must link against `rdimon` library
     * Relevant linker options: `-specs=rdimon.specs` `-lrdimon`